meson800/meson800.github.io/content/post/zippy_site_from_scratch/index.md

 As a note, the largest transfer at 34kB is actually now the favicon which does not block page loading.

+_Note: after writing this, I updated how the main page publications loaded, so we are now up to 110kB due to an extra image_

 Finally, while Lighthouse (Google's page-load benchmarker) scores are probably a metric you shouldn't be explicitly optimizing for, it was nice to see 100% Lighthouse scores from my template!

 ![Google Lighthouse results showing 100% in each category](final_lighthouse.png)

 ## Moving forward